d6y/telepost/README.md

 Telepost
 ========

-Reads an IMAP email account and writes JPEG attachments to the file system and creates a Markdown file for Telegr.am.
+Reads an IMAP email account and writes JPEG attachments to the file system and creates a Markdown file for Telegr.am or Jekyll.

 How use use
 -----------